 The Reiki Council (formerly the RRWG)

-A UK Reiki Federation-led initiative, the Reiki Regulatory Working Group (RRWG) was set up by representatives of the UK Reiki Federation in 2002, who invited other Reiki organisations to join the UK Reiki Federation in their work towards Voluntary Self Regulation.
-The RRWG provided a forum for the exchange of views, concerns, standards and best practice from Professional Associations, with the intention of “speaking with one voice” in working towards the regulation of Reiki and creation of the single UK Register of Professional Reiki Practitioners.
+A UK Reiki Federation-led initiative, the Reiki Regulatory Working Group (RRWG) was set up by representatives of the UK Reiki Federation in 2002, who invited other Reiki organisations to join the UK Reiki Federation in their work towards Voluntary Self-Regulation.
+The RRWG provided a forum for the exchange of views, concerns, standards and best practice from Professional Organisations, with the intention of “speaking with one voice” in working towards the regulation of Reiki and creation of the single UK Register of Professional Reiki Practitioners.

-In July 2008 the Reiki Regulatory Working Group (RRWG) announced that it had completed its work towards regulation and would now take on the role of Advisory Body for Reiki, representing Reiki Professional Associations.
+In July 2008 the Reiki Regulatory Working Group (RRWG) announced that it had completed its work towards regulation and would now take on the role of Advisory Body for Reiki, representing Reiki Professional Organisations.
 It was agreed that the Reiki Regulatory Working Group would be renamed the Reiki Council with effect from 15 July 2008, to reflect its new role.

-UK Reiki Federation and other Professional Associations
+UK Reiki Federation and other Professional Organisations

-Practitioner and Teacher members of the professional associations, such as the UK Reiki Federation, are able to contribute to and comment on the regulatory process, via the Regulatory Bodies, and may also liaise directly with other organisations.
+Practitioner and Teacher members of the professional organisations, such as the UK Reiki Federation, are able to contribute to and comment on the regulatory process, via the Regulatory Bodies, and may also liaise directly with other organisations.

-The UK Reiki Federation is a verifying organisation for the CNHC, and representatives attend regular Professional Association meetings run by the CNHC.
+We are a verifying organisation for the CNHC, and representatives attend regular Professional Association meetings run by the CNHC.